ABOUT THE CLINIC

 CLIENT CRITERIA

-- Have completed a written business plan, pitch deck or Business Model Canvas that clearly outlines the proposed business model and path to operations
+- A completed a plan for the proposed new business or growth strategy (usually in the form of a written business plan, pitch deck, Business Model Canvas, or completed Beginner’s Guide to Financial Projections workbook) that clearly outlines the proposed business model and path to operations.

-- Can identify key revenue streams and cost drivers, including a pricing plan and understanding of key product /services and operating costs
+- Identified key revenue streams, including a pricing plan and key cost of sales and operational costs.

-- Have a good understanding of potential market size and expected market share, grounded in a solid understanding of competition
+- A good understanding of potential market size and expected market share, grounded in a solid understanding of competition.

-- Can quantify key business start-up cost estimates, including cost of any land, building or asset acquisition that may be part of the business plan
+- Start-up cost estimates, including the cost of any land, building, or asset acquisition that may be part of the business plan.

-- Have a sufficient credit score to qualify for bank funding (generally, must be above 670)
+- A sufficient credit score to qualify for bank funding (generally above 670).

 APPLICATION PROCESS